-Notice of Data Breach
+<<Notice of Data Breach>>

-Dear <</Name 1>>,
+Dear <<<Name 1>> <<<Name 2>>:

-We at Pension Benefit Information, LLC ("PBI") are contacting you to provide important information about a recent data event.
-You are receiving this letter because PBI provides audit and address research services for Fidelity Investments, the provider of administrative services for retirement plans at <<Client Name>>.
-This letter is informing you of a global third-party software event that impacted PBI and may affect the security of some of your information.
-Although we have no indication of identity theft or fraud in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your information.
-Please note that this incident is not the result of any breach at Fidelity Investments or <<Client Name>>.
+Pension Benefit Information, LLC ("PBI") provides audit and address research services for insurance companies, pension funds, and other organizations.
+PBI processes information about you as part of performing legally required services for Transamerica.
+PBI is providing notice of a third-party software event that may affect the security of some of your information.
+Although we have no indication of identity theft or fraud in relation to this event, we are providing you with information about the event, our response, and additional measures you can take to help protect your information, should you feel it appropriate to do so.

 What Happened?
-On or around May 31, 2023, Progress Software, the provider of MOVEit Transfer software, disclosed a vulnerability in their software that could be exploited by an unauthorized third party.
+On or around May 31, 2023, Progress Software, the provider of MOVEit Transfer software disclosed a vulnerability in their software that had been exploited by an unauthorized third party.
 PBI utilizes MOVEit in the regular course of our business operations to securely transfer files.
 PBI promptly launched an investigation into the nature and scope of the MOVEit vulnerability's impact on our systems.
-Through the investigation, we learned that an unauthorized third party accessed one of our MOVEit Transfer servers on May 29, 2023 and May 30, 2023 and downloaded data.
+Through the investigation, we learned that the third party accessed one of our MOVEit Transfer servers on May 29, 2023 and May 30, 2023 and downloaded data.
 We then conducted a manual review of our records to confirm the identities of individuals potentially affected by this event and their contact information to provide notifications.
-We recently completed this review and have concluded that information about you was involved in the incident.
+We recently completed this review.

 What Information Was Involved?
-Our investigation determined that the following types of information related to you were downloaded by the third party: << Data Elements>>.
+Our investigation determined that the following types of information related to you were present in the server at the time of the event: <<Variable Text 1>>.